REFLECT: Summarizing Robot Experiences for Failure Explanation and Correction: Method: the REFLECT Framework

 \promtblock{The robot task is to \blank{[task name]}.
 A failure is identified at $t$.
 Given [event-based summary up to $t$] {Q: Briefly explain what happened at $t$ and what caused the failure?} A:\llmcompletion{At 00:44, the robot attempted to put the pot on the fourth stove burner, but the pot was not in its gripper.
 The} \llmcompletion{failure was caused by the robot dropping the pot filled with water at 00:36 while moving to the fourth stove burner.}}

 In case all subgoals are achieved but the task still failed, then it's likely that the plan itself was incorrect.
 We use the robot original plan and the final state of the environment to identify errors in the robot plan.
-The final state is obtained from the scene graph generated from the aggregated semantic point cloud in the last time step without local relations (on the left, on the right, occluding).
-The prompt looks as follows:
+The final state is obtained from the scene graph generated from the aggregated semantic point cloud in the last time step without view-specific relations (on the left, on the right, occluding).

 \promtblock{The robot task is to \blank{[task name]}.
 The task is successful if \blank{[goal state]}.
 The robot plan is \blank{[original robot plan]}.
 Given [final state] {Q: What's wrong with the robot plan that caused the robot to fail?} A:\llmcompletion{The robot placed the pot on the fourth stove burner but turned on the second stove burner, causing a mismatch} \llmcompletion{between the pot's location and the active burner.} {Q: Which time step is most relevant to the above failure?} A: \llmcompletion{00:49} }